igorwiese/INF502-Fall2019/assignments/01_git.md

 ### Part 2: Using GitHub

-The goal of this assignment is to put you in touch with the fork-pullrequest process, with an extra of dealing a little bit with Markdown.
+The goal of this assignment is to put you in touch with the fork-pull request process, with an extra of dealing a little bit with Markdown.
 To learn more about Markdown [click here](https://guides.github.com/features/mastering-markdown/).

 **You must fork this repo and submit a pull request back**